Sentenced Charlotte man bought guns for two criminals

 CHARLOTTE, N.C.
 (QUEEN CITY NEWS) – A Charlotte man who purchased guns for two criminals has been sentenced, the U.S. Attorney’s Office for the Western District of North Carolina announced.

-29-year-old Charlotte resident Thomas Kelly was sentenced to two years after pleading guilty to selling guns without a permit.
+Thomas Kelly, 29, of Charlotte, was sentenced to two years after pleading guilty to selling guns without a permit, authorities said.

 In total, eight guns were seized.
 The other two men were previously sentenced.